-A strong understanding of contrasting dynamics in design software is the first step toward efficient, creative projects.
-Pitting Adobe InDesign vs Illustrator reveals specific tools that each system offers and weighs their importance.
+A strong understanding of contrasting dynamics of design software is the first step toward efficient, creative projects.
+Adobe InDesign and Illustrator each have unique, beneficial design tools.
 Use the following vital comparisons to choose the correct program.

-Both InDesign and Illustrator are capable of completing single and multi-page tasks, so it’s important to weigh the benefits before deciding which to use.
+Both InDesign and Illustrator handle single and multi-page tasks, so it’s important to weigh the benefits before deciding which to use.
 When it comes to single-page documents, especially print projects, Illustrator has the edge.
-Things like business cards and posters are ideal for Illustrator because it can manipulate image and text sizes.
+Business cards and posters are ideal for Illustrator because it manipulates image and text size.
 It also handles visual features precisely.

 Illustrator is capable of creating multi-page projects, but InDesign is the superior multi-page option.
 InDesign has a Master Page function, which allows users to edit numerous pages without editing them individually.
-Another key tool InDesign offers that makes it ideal for multi-page is it automatically numbers each page.
+InDesign is ideal for multi-page, as it automatically numbers pages.

 Though it may seem obvious that Illustrator is the more in-depth drawing software, it’s critical to learn nuanced differences between the two programs’ drawing advantages.
 Furthermore, it’s vital to know where Illustrator is lacking.
 When looking to draw creative, enhanced designs, Illustrator is the right choice.
 The artboard has multiple options and provides plenty of space to draw and create crisp designs.
 The only time Illustrator struggles with images is editing, so retain an alternative program to edit photos.

 InDesign does have a few drawing options, including a pencil tool and the ability to draw some lines and shapes.
 Also, drawings done on Illustrator can be imported into InDesign.
-This could be particularly helpful when a team member is completing a multi-page project, as Illustrator is better for single-page projects.
+This is helpful when a team member completes a multi-page project, as Illustrator is better for single-page projects.

-InDesign can create shapes for logos, but lags behind Illustrator in quite a few ways in this area.
-The biggest reason Illustrator is perfect for logo creation is the images in Illustrator can be made to fit any size while maintaining original quality and integrity.
-Logos are destined to change in terms of placements and sizing, so software that reacts correctly to the changes is necessary.
+InDesign creates shapes for logos, but lags behind Illustrator in quite a few ways in this area.
+Illustrator is perfect for logo creation because images in Illustrator are made to fit any size while maintaining original quality.
+Logos change placements and sizes, so software that reacts correctly to the changes is necessary.

 Another valuable function Illustrator has that makes it great for logo manipulation is the typesetting features.
-It allows text to be shaped to the preference of an organization.
-InDesign is great for text-related projects, but regarding the stretching and altering of text, it doesn’t measure up to Illustrator.
-Take both these functions into account concerning logos, as each organization’s logo needs are drastically different.
+It shapes text to the preference of an organization.
+InDesign is great for text-related projects, but it doesn’t measure up to Illustrator.
+Remember that each organization’s logo needs are drastically different.